 4. Place 2 sealed, sandwich bags with the mixture in each large bag.
 Seal the bag firmly.

 5. Students take turns shaking the bag vigorously for about 7-10 minutes, pausing to record changes they observe on their lab sheet.

 Have students describe the state of their mixture at the start.
 Next, they record changes they observed after cooling and shaking the mixture for 1 minute, 5 minutes, and 10 minutes.
 After the investigation, have students compare their data with other students to determine an average time it takes to freeze the mixture.
 Have students discuss whether they think the amount of shaking is a factor.

 As students are completing their lab sheets, encourage them to describe the properties of their ice cream including color, shape (the mixture takes the shape of its container while liquid), and texture.

 I recommend making an extra bag of ice cream to demonstrate reversing the change.
 This can be done by placing the ice cream bag in a sunny window or leaving it out on a counter to melt.

 Adding salt to ice lowers its melting point.
 The ice absorbs heat from its surroundings (the bag of ice cream mixture) which allows the ice cream mixture to freeze.
 Since the mixture isn’t water it needs to be a little below 32 degrees to freeze.
 Adding salt allows the temperature around the mixture to get colder.

-Find more states & properties of matter science resources: Properties of Matter unit for 2nd grade .
+Find more properties of matter science activities in this unit: Properties of Matter unit for 2nd grade .

 I hope you will try this changing matter experiment and give your students hands-on experience in demonstrating a reversible change.
 Be sure to pin this post for later so you have it when you plan!